-I recently discovered a scrumptious way to drink beef bone broth—blended with roasted beef bone marrow for a creamy “beef shake”.
+I recently discovered a scrumptious way to drink beef bone broth, which is absolutely delicious on its own—however, blending the bone broth with roasted beef bone marrow for a creamy “beef shake” takes it to another level.

 I think of it as the perfect anti-aging food.